ryzendew/AffinityOnLinux/README.md

 - You need a quick, no-setup solution

 **Use the Python GUI Installer if:**
-- You need full OpenCL/vkd3d support
+- You need full vkd3d-proton/DXVK support (recommended for hardware acceleration)
+- You need OpenCL support (NVIDIA works well; AMD and Intel may have issues - see GPU Compatibility Notes)
 - You want the latest features and updates
 - You prefer running from source
 - You're doing a permanent installation